-Should a Goalkeeper on the ice incur a Misconduct Penalty, this penalty shall be served by another member of their Team who was on the ice when the offense was committed.

-This Player is to be designated by the Coach of the offending Team through the Captain and such substitute shall not be changed.
+Should a goalkeeper on the ice incur a misconduct penalty, this penalty shall be served by another member of their team who was on the ice when play is stopped and the penalty assessed.
+This Player is to be designated by the Coach of the offending team through the Captain.